nejcrogelsek/react-query-tutorial/README.md

 0 seconds is possibly the safest value you can set to stale time, which is also the default value.

+3. react-query refetchOnMount

+If set to true, the query will refetch on mount if the data is stale.
+If set to false, will disable additional instances of a query to trigger background refetches.
+If set to 'always', the query will always refetch on mount.
+If set to a function, the function will be executed with the latest data and query to compute the value Defaults to true.

+Default value is set to true.

+4. react-query refetchOnWindowFocus

+If set to true, the query will refetch on window focus if the data is stale.
+If set to false, the query will not refetch on window focus.
+If set to 'always', the query will always refetch on window focus.
+If set to a function, the function will be executed with the latest data and query to compute the value.
+Defaults to true.

+Default value is set to true.

 ## Available Scripts

 In the project directory, you can run: